 Help synthesize natural and social sciences to better inform practical decision-making and effective management of socio-ecological systems and engage policy-makers and local communities in the research activities.

 Coordinator: Juliana Silva França (Universidade Vila Velha – UVV/Instituto Nacional da Mata Atlântica – INMA), Ph.D. and Sue Jackson (Griffith University), Ph.D.

 Determine which components of aquatic ecosystems are affected by which stressors and estimate the magnitude of these effects to propose programs for monitoring ecosystem health that respond to changing perceptions and values of stakeholders.

 Coordinator: Camila Aida Campos Couto (ADASA), Ph.D. and Fran Sheldon (Griffith University), Ph.D.

 Modelling and prediction

 Design and implement a database and platforms in the cloud, allowing upload, management, processing and presentation of data in agile way and quick recovery.

-Coordinators: Ph.D.
-Alexandre Brasil (Instituto Avaliação) and Ph.D.
-David Hamilton (Griffith University).
+Coordinators: Ricardo Tezini Minoti (UnB), Ph.D. and David Hamilton (Griffith University), Ph.D.